linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

       equivalent endpoints.
 Kubernetes, like many systems, provides load balancing at the connection level.
 A service mesh like Linkerd improves this by performing load balancing at the request level.
+  - question: What is mTLS?
+    answer:
+      Mutual TLS (mTLS) is a way to authenticate and encrypt a connection between two endpoints.
+Mutual TLS is simply the standard Transport Layer Security (TLS) protocol, with the additional restriction that identity on both sides of the connection must be validated.
   - question: What is multi-cluster?
     answer:
       In the context of Kubernetes, multi-cluster usually refers to running an application "across" multiple Kubernetes clusters.
 Linkerd's multi-cluster support provides seamless and secured communication across clusters, in a way that's secure even across the public Internet.
+  - question: What is observability?
+    answer:
+      Observability is the ability to understand the health and performance of a system from the data it generates.
+In the context of service meshes, observability generally refers to the data about a system that the service mesh can report.
+  - question: What is reliability?
+    answer:
+      Reliability is a system property that measures how well the system responds to failure.
+The more reliable a system is, the better it can handle individual components being down or degraded.
   - question: What is a service mesh?
     answer:
       A service mesh is a tool for adding observability, security, and